kubos/kubos/services/shell-service/README.md

 See the `kubos-shell-client` source code for a more involved example of spawning a persistent `sh -l` session with allocated pseudo terminal.

+Remember that if you want multiple concurrent processes, you need a unique `channel_id` for each so the command/event streams don't get crossed.